Buying a house: Do you need home insurance before settlement?

 How does your new home location affect your premiums?

 Your insurance premiums may be affected by the location of your new home.
-If you’re moving to an area less prone to bushfires, floods or storms, there is a chance your premiums - and excesses - could be lower than they’d be in a more high-risk area.
+If you’re moving to an area less prone to bushfires, floods or storms, your premium could be lower than it would be in a more high-risk area.

 If you’re set to pay a higher premium, you may be able to offset some of the cost by choosing a higher excess.
 Watch out for other hidden costs when buying a home.